|

 deployment descriptors.
 These are simply XML files that describe the way that

+the component will behave when running within the J2EE environment.
 The final step in the process is called deployment.
 Since J2EE is, in

 essence, a collection of APIs and specifications, it is necessary to install an